 Although it is already possible to measure or at least estimate the many potential outcomes of a CE promoted in policies, numbers do not show significant improvements towards sustainability, for example, in Germany.
 It is not enough to have metrics in place; absolute figures must improve, which can only be achieved by actions that follow ambitious targets.
 Current European policies claim, for example, that CE activities contribute to solving the climate crisis.
-To leverage the potential of CE on a national level, new and ambitious targets are required, which meet an agreed definition of CE targets.
-These targets should go beyond the increase of resource efficiency, which only lead to incremental changes, and should be complemented by national actions leading to sufficiency through an absolute reduction in resource consumption.
+To leverage the CE potential at a national level, new and ambitious targets are required, which meet an agreed definition for CE targets.
+These targets should go beyond the increase of resource efficiency, which only leads to incremental changes, and should be complemented by national actions leading to sufficiency through an absolute reduction in resource consumption.

-In conclusion, the findings of this report show, that a practical, feasible set of CE metrics can be applied to date to support national policymakers in steering the transition and to evaluate in how far right decisions for future CE activities have been made.
-Instead of hiding behind the argument of what is impossible to measure yet, placeholder metrics (proxies) should be used which at least allow an approximation of the desired effects.
-However, CE actions are not delimited to national boarders, as they involve global material flows of international operating companies and states.
-Therefore, a global monitoring based on a global database, which is regularly updated by a supranational operating institution, will be required in the future.
-The current pandemic shows that metrics based on scientific evidence are essential, to solve any kind of crisis.
+In conclusion, the findings of this report show that a practical, feasible set of CE metrics can currently be applied to support national policymakers in steering the transition and evaluating how far the right decisions for future CE activities have been made.
+Instead of hiding behind the argument of what is currently impossible to measure, placeholder metrics (proxies) should be used to approximate the desired effects.
+However, CE actions are not limited to national borders, as they involve global material flows through international operating companies and states.
+Therefore, global monitoring based on a global database, which a supranational operating institution regularly updates, will be required in the future.
+The current pandemic shows that metrics based on scientific evidence are essential for solving any kind of crisis.
 As CE is being promoted as one of the tools to solve the climate crisis, policymakers should learn the lessons from the current pandemic and start today with an assessment of the transformation towards CE with legally binding targets and metrics to achieve absolute resource reduction.